 No conformance information is provided for optional message elements.
 This includes length, usage, cardinality, value sets and descriptive information.
 Implementers who want to use optional message elements should refer to the HL7 Standard to determine how these optional message elements will be used.
 Any information provided in this guide for optional elements is to be considered suggested best practices; this is particularly true of vocabulary and value sets associated with optional components.

 This guide uses “X” as a conformance usage indicator very sparingly.
-Where the underlying standard indicates the segments/field/component is present for backwards compatibility (“B”) an “X” will be used.
+Where the underlying standard indicates the segments/field/component is present for backwards compatibility (“B”) or withdrawn ("W") an “X” will be used.
 For all other fields/components “O” is used to enable trading partners to explore additional capabilities.
+Note that without a clearly agreed to complementary profile between trading partners, a Lab does not have to send any elements marked as an "O", nor does a receiver of a lab result have to process any elements marked as an "O".
+Neither trading partners can mandate the other to accept any such complementary profiles to enable basic laboratory results interfacing "out-of-the-box".

 Message Element Attributes